rak-n-rok/Krake/docs/dev/packages.rst

     Contains the source code and the unit tests for the Krake application.
 More details are given in the Krake Reference.

 krakectl
-    Contains the source code and the unit tests for the Rok command.
-More details are given in the Rok Reference.
+    Contains the source code and the unit tests for the krakectl command.
+More details are given in the krakectl Reference.

 support
     Contains the utility scripts to create a simple local test environment.